I lived in the Maldives for almost a year and was fortunate enough to visit many of the best resorts in the Maldives.

 This would mean you would have to spend your first night in a different hotel.
 This is not worth it if you are looking forward to a relaxing, luxurious trip because there aren’t any great hotels close to the airport and you waste a night this way.

-If you do have to spend a night close to the airport and want to explore capital city Malé I recommend staying at hotel Jen Malé (formerly known as Traders hotel) in the center of Malé.
+If you do have to spend a night close to the airport and want to explore capital city Malé I recommend staying at Hotel Jen Malé (formerly known as Traders hotel) in the center of Malé.
 This way you can get a glimpse of local life in the Maldives as well.
 But, the most convenient option, closest to the airport is Hulhule Island Hotel.